rsdoiel/antenna/snapshots.md

 <p><em>It feels very credulous to ascribe what happened to a system prompt update.
 Other models can't be pushed into racism, Nazism, and ideating rape with a system prompt tweak.</em></p>
 </blockquote>
 <p><em>Even if that system prompt change was responsible for unlocking this behavior, the fact that it was able to speaks to a much looser approach to model safety by xAI compared to other providers.</em></p>
+<p><em><strong>Update 12th July 2025:</strong> Grok posted <a href="https://simonwillison.net/2025/Jul/12/grok/">a postmortem</a> blaming the behavior on a different set of prompts, including "you are not afraid to offend people who are politically correct", that were not included in the system prompts they had published to their GitHub repository.</em></p>
 <p>Grok 4 is competitively priced.
 It's $3/million for input tokens and $15/million for output tokens - the same price as Claude Sonnet 4.
 Once you go above 128,000 input tokens the price doubles to $6/$30 (Gemini 2.5 Pro has a similar price increase for longer inputs).
 I've added these prices to <a href="https://www.llm-prices.com/">llm-prices.com</a>.</p>
 <p>Consumers can access Grok 4 via a new $30/month or $300/year "SuperGrok" plan - or a $300/month or $3,000/year "SuperGrok Heavy" plan providing access to Grok 4 Heavy.</p>
 <p><img alt="Screenshot of subscription pricing page showing two plans: SuperGrok at $30.00/month (marked as Popular) with Grok 4 and Grok 3 increased access, features including Everything in Basic, Context Memory 128,000 Tokens, and Voice with vision; SuperGrok Heavy at $300.00/month with Grok 4 Heavy exclusive preview, Grok 4 and Grok 3 increased access, features including Everything in SuperGrok, Early access to new features, and Dedicated Support.
 Toggle at top shows &quot;Pay yearly save 16%&quot; and &quot;Pay monthly&quot; options with Pay monthly selected." src="https://static.simonwillison.net/static/2025/supergrok-pricing.jpg" />